google/python-subprocess32/README.md

     import subprocess
 ```

-Or if you fully control your Python 2.7 installation, just drop this
+Or if you fully control your POSIX Python 2.7 installation, just drop
-in as a replacement for its subprocess module.
-Users will thank you
+this in as a replacement for its subprocess module.
+Users will thank
-by not filing concurrency bugs.
+you by not filing concurrency bugs.

 Got Bugs?
 ---------